windy1/TunaChat/README.md

 Running
 -------

 Start the client with `./TunaChat --client`.
-The client should be executed from the root directory of the project due to relative file paths (i.e. one directory up from `src`).
+The client should be executed one-down from the root directory of the project due to relative file paths (i.e. one directory down from the root).